 Review of The Cliffs at Possum Kingdom in Graford

 Wow, this course needs to be on your bucket list!
-The Cliffs Golf Course is a Texas Outside Favorite (Best Resort Golf Courses in Texas) because few courses in Texas can match it's scenic beauty, variety, layout, challenges, and excellent value.
+The Cliffs Golf Course is a Texas Outside Favorite (Best Resort Golf Courses in Texas) because few courses in Texas can match it's scenic beauty, variety, layout, challenges, and value.
 The Cliffs Resort, the Spa, and the Golf Course sit on a tall bluff 200 feet above beautiful Possum Kingdom Lake and several of the golf holes play close to the bluff which provides magnificent panoramic views of the lake.
 I'll be very surprised if you can resist teeing up a couple old golf balls and blasting them from the top of the bluff and into the lake a good 200 feet below on hole number 9!

 In addition, you will face some tough approaches to well protected smaller than average greens.
 The good news - when you do hit the greens, they are fairly easy to read and run true and at a good speed.